janhq/cortex.so/docs/basic-usage/command-line.md

 🚧 Cortex is under construction.
 :::

-The Cortex CLI provides an Ollama-inspired CLI for managing and operating large language models (LLMs).
+The Cortex CLI provides an Ollama-inspired CLI for managing and operating Large Language Models (LLMs).

 :::info
 The Cortex CLI is OpenAI-compatible.